-Three sets of simulations were run.
-Each simulation was run for 50 years with the mean age of harvested bears and number of males and females recorded each year.
-The first set of simulations examined effects of sex-selective harvesting at maximum sustainable levels for selectivities ranging between 50% and 28% females.
-The maximum sustainable harvest was identified by iteration, and was defined as a value that did not result in more than a 5% change in the number of females over the 50 year period.
-This simulation is essentially the current harvest policy for polar bears in Nunavut, Canada.
-The second set of simulations examined the consequences of leaving the quota at 47 bears per year (i.e., the maximum sustained yield at 33% female harvest for our example population of 1000) for selectivities ranging between 40% and 10% female.
-These simulations explored a scenario whereby quotas were held constant, but harvest sex ratio could be altered by regulations or conservation education (i.e., simulations were not limited to only sustainable levels of harvest).
-In our third set of simulations, we examined the outcome of a harvest scenario aimed at increasing population size by harvesting females below sustained yield.
-All simulations were repeated with the age of first reproduction increased from 5 to 6 to examine sensitivity of the results to delayed maturation and consequently lower population growth rate.
+Simulations were run to explore behaviour of the example population under different situations: unselective harvests, selective harvests, harvests at or below maximum sustainable yield (MSY), harvesting with a constant total take, or through changes in the age at maturity of females.
+Here, MSY was identified by iteration, and was defined as the total harvest that resulted in no more than a 5% change in the number of females in the population over a 50 year period.
+Initial conditions (described above) were the same for all simulations.
+Simulations that varied sex-selectivity in the harvest did so at MSY for selectivities ranging between 50% and 28% females, and at 47 bears per year (i.e., the MSY at 33% female harvest for our example population of 1000) for selectivities ranging between 40% and 10% female.
+The latter simulations explored a scenario whereby quotas were held constant, but harvest sex ratio could be altered by regulations or conservation education (i.e., simulations were not limited to only sustainable levels of harvest).
+We also examined the outcome of a harvest scenario aimed at increasing population size by harvesting females below sustained yield.
+Finally, to examine sensitivity of the results to delayed maturation and consequently lower population growth rate, we present results for the above simulations with the age of first reproduction increased from 5 to 6.